PUBNAVETRA · A Purple Wins Instrument

 • Prices the exposure as OPaR

-• Names where the organisation’s own data says investment matters most
+• Names where investment matters most

 • Positions the read against the sector